-Copyright © 2023 Radiodetection Ltd. All rights reserved.
+© 2019 Radiodetection Ltd. All rights reserved.
+Radiodetection is a subsidiary of SPX Corporation.
 Radiodetection and RD8100 are either trademarks of Radiodetection in the United States and/or other countries.
 Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.
 This document may not be copied, reproduced, transmitted, modified or used, in whole or in part, without the prior written consent of Radiodetection Ltd.